 The Recreation Committee has planned a variety of events to make your stay at RDC as exciting as possible.

-An up-to-date listing of activities and events at RDC can be found in the "Sneak-A-Peek at the Week" located on bulletin boards at each office, each dining hall and at the Rec.
+An up-todate listing of activities and events at RDC can be found in the "Sneak-A-Peek at the Week" on the back of the Rusticator and located on bulletin boards at each office, each dining hall and at the Rec.
 Hall (Map #48A).